monitoring

 ...

-The status.nodeInfo.workloadsArchitectures shows the list of architectures that are supported by the cluster.
+The status.nodeInfo.workloadsArchitectures field in the HyperConverged CR shows the list of architectures that are supported by the cluster.

 User-defined DICTs are defined in the HyperConverged CR, in the spec.dataImportCronTemplates field.